MetaMudraGames/Asphyxia/SETUP_GUIDE.md

 ║   ChatGPT:        Settings → Data Controls → Disable History    ║
 ║   Other:          Check your platform's privacy settings        ║ ║                                                                 ║
-╚═════════════════════════════════════════════════════════════════╝
+║   This is important.
+The Operator should stay in the game.      ║ ║                                                                 ║ ╚═════════════════════════════════════════════════════════════════╝
 ```